Generic name: buprenorphine hydrochloride 2mg, naloxone hydrochloride 0.5mg

 After treatment induction and stabilization, the maintenance dose of SUBOXONE sublingual film is generally in the range of 4 mg/1 mg buprenorphine/naloxone to 24 mg/6 mg buprenorphine/naloxone per day depending on the individual patient and clinical response.
 The recommended target dosage of SUBOXONE sublingual film during maintenance is 16 mg/4 mg buprenorphine/naloxone/day as a single daily dose.
 Dosages higher than 24 mg/6 mg daily have not been demonstrated to provide a clinical advantage.

 Method of Administration

+SUBOXONE sublingual film should NOT be moved after placement.
 Proper administration technique should be demonstrated to the patient.

 Treatment should be initiated with supervised administration, progressing to unsupervised administration as the patient's clinical stability permits.
-SUBOXONE sublingual tablet is subject to diversion and abuse.
+SUBOXONE sublingual film is subject to diversion and abuse.
 When determining the prescription quantity for unsupervised administration, consider the patient's level of stability, the security of his or her home situation, and other factors likely to affect the ability to manage supplies of take-home medication.